avilatner/javascript-sdk/README.md

-# Apester Javascript SDK
+# Apester Javascript Header Tag

 ## Overview

-**Apster SDK Script**,
+**Apster Header Tag**,
-Apester SDK script is designed to add support for Apester interaction tags in web pages.
+Apester Header Tag is designed to add support for Apester interaction tags in web pages.

-We've made the SDK script as lean as possible, the flow is very simple:
+We've made the header tag as lean as possible, the flow is very simple:
 We test if a media should be displayed, if it doesn't, we don't create anything.
 If it does we create a loader and behind the scenes load your media content.